- Local Area

 Les Tulipiers is a 4 bedroom 4 bathroom holiday home just five minutes walk from the charming market square of Ribérac in the Dordogne, France.
 Complete with private heated pool, and garden.

+The entire property consists of two maison bourgeoises, built in 1888, which were once the home of Achille Urbain, the professor after whom the road was named.
 Les Tulipiers is one of the two houses and is now a well-appointed and stylish retreat offering holiday accommodation.
 Across the large courtyard sits the other house, with its two Périgord-style towers, where owners Peter and Lesley live.
+They do have a very well behaved dog.

 A complimentary apéritif is offered to Les Tulipiers guests who dine at Le Chabrot, an excellent local restaurant (Full details provided on arrival)